Optionally Shared Context in React Components

 I don’t have any brilliant insights to share today, or anything like that, I’m mostly just wanting to kinda put out some information because I feel like I should write more regular updates.

-operator is more versatile than I thought while on stream a couple of weeks ago, so let’s write a post about it so I can explain it to myself later.
+I found out that the JavaScript in operator is more versatile than I thought while on stream a couple of weeks ago, so let’s write a post about it so I can explain it to myself later.

 Look, let’s be honest.
 You aren’t really here for some earth shattering information.
 You saw a very clickbaity title that I made to troll Cassidy Williams and quite honestly, I don’t think she was ACTUALLY expecting this.